Zdravko Krstanović: Biography

-He attended high school in Knin and Split.
+Krstanović attended high school in Knin and Split.
 He graduated from the Yugoslav languages and literature and Comparative literature at the Faculty of Philosophy in Zagreb.
-Until October 1991 he lived in Split, Croatia, and since then lives in Belgrade, Serbia.
+Until October 1991 he lived in Split, Croatia, and since then lived in Belgrade, Serbia.

 He was an editor at the "Logos" publishing house in Split, had a column "Records from Insomnia /Zapisi iz nesanice/" and regular book reviews in Split newspaper Slobodna Dalmacija, as well as in the Zagreb magazine Oko.
 From 1990 to 1993 he edited the magazine Srpska zora.
 From 1990 to 2002 he was a journalist in the Belgrade newspaper Politika Ekspres.

-He published his first poem in 1962 in Sarajevo children magazine Vesela sveska, and his first story in 1971 in Zagreb newspaper Večernji List.
+Krstanović published his first poem in 1962 in Sarajevo children's magazine Vesela sveska, and his first story in 1971 in Zagreb newspaper Večernji List.

 As an elementary school pupil he contributed in Male novine, Kekec, Plavi vjesnik, Galeb, Borba, Ilustrovana politika, Slobodna Dalmacija and other periodicals.

 In high school he published in Polet and Vidik.
 As a student, he collaborated with the Serbian cultural society "Prosvjeta" and published a number of literary articles in the journal Prosvjeta and the journal Novi ljetopis.

-He has published poetry and stories in Republika, Književne novine, Politika, NIN, Start, Forum, Pitanja, Savremenik, Polja, Letopis Matice srpske, Mogućnosti, Oslobođenje, Odjek, Stvaranje, Stremljenje, Srpski književni glasnik, Ovdje, Revija and many other periodicals.
+He published poetry and stories in Republika, Književne novine, Politika, NIN, Start, Forum, Pitanja, Savremenik, Polja, Letopis Matice srpske, Mogućnosti, Oslobođenje, Odjek, Stvaranje, Stremljenje, Srpski književni glasnik, Ovdje, Revija and many other periodicals.

-He is also a prolific ethnographer of Serbian folklore heritage.
+Krstanović was also a prolific ethnographer of Serbian folklore heritage.

+Krstanović died on 2 September 2024, at the age of 74.

 Works

-He is the author of numerous poems and articles, as well as monodrama The man on the world, a drop on the leaf /Čovek na svitu, kap na listu/ in two versions (1979 and 1980), TV drama The old man /Starac/ (1983) and a screenplay for the short film Paradise Garden /Rajski vrt/ (1990).
+Krstanović was the author of numerous poems and articles, as well as monodrama The man on the world, a drop on the leaf /Čovek na svitu, kap na listu/ in two versions (1979 and 1980), TV drama The old man /Starac/ (1983) and a screenplay for the short film Paradise Garden /Rajski vrt/ (1990).

 He edited Libar by Miljenko Smoje (1981), Erotic folk songs / Erotske narodne pjesme/ (1984), an anthology of Serbian folk poetry The golden foam from the sea /Zlatna pjena od mora/ (1990), Dubrovnik's elegies /Dubrovačke elegije/ by Lujo Vojnović (1997), The Feast /Gozba/ by Pavle Solarić (1999) and A wonderful fountain – An anthology of Serbian poetry from Baranja to Boka Kotorska (2002).

 His book Tales from Hades /Priče iz Hada/ has been translated into several languages, from 1992 to 2000, and had twelve editions.